 The labor market information (LMI) in this brief has two main sources: the Bureau of Census' American Community Survey Public Use Microdata Sample (PUMS; 2015-19 file) and the U.S. Census/U.S. Bureau of Labor Statistics' (BLS) Current Population Survey (CPS) DEMECON files (2005-2021).
 These sources are optimal for analysis because they offer data regarding the population ages 55 and older across a wider array of socio-economic characteristics than other sources.
-These chosen sources were deemed at the state level specifically to study SCSEP-eligible participants below the national level.
+These chosen sources were deemed to be superior to typical BLS LMI products, which do not have the sufficient specificity to study SCSEP-eligible participants below the national level.